TheDreigon/JavaInterviewCalendarAPI/README.md

 mvn spring-boot:run
 ```

-Once the application runs you should see something like this:
+Once the application runs, you should see something like this:

 ```
 2022-12-03T01:08:46.462Z  INFO 11828 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''